Meghajain84/kickstarter-analysis/README.md

 2) The sample set is not granular like what part of country, type(age, occupation) of people who contributed

 ### Other possible tables and/or graphs
-1) We can create table/graph using average donation in relation to outcomes, that could be pushed more in advertising
+1) We can create table/graph using average donation in relation to outcome to know if that played any role
-2) We can create table/graph using date ended as well, if that played any role in outcome
+2) We can create table/graph using date ended as well to know if that played any role in outcome